AdobeDocs/analytics.en/help/technotes/terms.md

 * **Campaign:** Can refer to:
   * The Campaign variable, which populates the Tracking Code dimension.
 See [campaign](../implement/vars/page-vars/campaign.md) in the Implement user guide.
   * A default classification of the Tracking Code dimension; automatically created for all report suites.
-  * Adobe Campaign, part of the Adobe CX Enterprise.
+  * Adobe Campaign, part of Adobe CX Enterprise.
 More information on [Adobe.com](https://www.adobe.com/marketing/campaign.html).
 * **Channel:** Can refer to:
   * The Channel variable, which populates the Site Sections dimension.
 See [Page variables](/help/implement/vars/page-vars/page-variables.md) in the Implement user guide.
   * Marketing Channels, a component that helps understand how users arrive to your site.
 See [Marketing Channels](/help/components/c-marketing-channels/c-getting-started-mchannel.md) in the Components user guide.